Dazz Band: History

-On December 31, 1982, during Dazz Band's New Year's Eve concert at the Front Row Theatre in Cleveland, Mayor George V. Voinovich presented Bobby Harris and Dazz Band the Key to the City with proclamations from the State of Ohio.
+On December 31, 1982, during Dazz Band's New Year's Eve concert at the Front Row Theatre in Cleveland, Mayor George V. Voinovich presented Bobby Harris and Dazz Band the Key to the city with proclamations from the State of Ohio.
 Dazz Band continued to score R&B hits with the songs such as "Party Right Here" (1983), "On the One for Fun" (1983) "Joystick" (1983), and "Let It All Blow" (also their biggest UK hit single, peaking at No. 12 in 1984).

 Andrews produced five Dazz Band albums: Let the Music Play (1981), Keep It Live (1982), On the One (1983), Joystick (1983) and Jukebox (1984), all on the Motown label.
 Harris was the associate producer on all five albums, and producer of the album Hot Spot (1985), also on Motown.
 After winning the Grammy in 1982, Keith Harrison (1983) (vocalist, keyboards) was added to the group.
 In 1985, both Eric Fearman and Sennie "Skip" Martin (trumpet, vocalist) left the group and were replaced by guitarist Marlon McClain; and the search began for additional vocalists that would match the Dazz Band sound.
 In 1986, Dazz Band recorded Wild & Free (1986), which featured Jerry Bell as lead vocalist, and was released by Geffen Records.

 Dazz Band signed with RCA Records in 1988 and released the album Rock the Room, which charted with the single "Anticipation" featuring vocals from Juan Lively.
 From 1994 until 2001, Terry Stanton (vocalist) contributed on its albums Funkology (1994) and Under the Streetlights (1995).
 After serving as lead vocalist with Kool & the Gang for many years, Sennie "Skip" Martin returned to performing and recording with Dazz Band in 1997, and recorded on Double Exposure (1997), recorded live in Seattle, Washington, and shared lead vocals with Terry Stanton on Time Traveler (2001) on Major Hits Records.
-In 2014, Harris added vocalist Donny Sykes to the band.
+In 2014, Harris added vocalist Donny Sykes to the band who performed consistently with the band for ten years.
+The band independently released "Drop It" in 2019, their first single in almost 20 years.
 Cleveland native, vocalist and multi-instrumentalist Alvin Frazier was added to the group in 2021.
-The band released "Drop It" in 2019, their first single in almost 20 years, on the Bogi Music Group label.
+In 2024 Skip Martin retired from the Dazz Band, and new vocalists Maurice Smith and SNCR (pronounced sin-cere) were added.
+In 2026 they celebrates 50 Years of Dazz: The Legacy Lives LOUD with performances across the US.